davemolk/ghost/README.md

 ## Overview
 * // FINISH
 * Use -term, -regex, and -terms, respectively, to scan each page for a specific word, with a regular expression, or with a list of words (input as a .txt file).
-* Search results are written to a .json file.
+* Search results are written to a JSON file.
-* ghost also collects every URL archived by Wayback Machine (within the specified date range) and writes them to a .json file.
+* ghost also collects every URL archived by Wayback Machine (within the specified date range) and writes them to a JSON file.
+* See [here](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server) for more details on the Wayback cdx server.

 ## Example Usage
 ```